 If you need to replace any of the lightbulbs in your home or you’re looking for ways to conserve more energy, there are plenty of affordable and energy-efficient options available.
 Check out some of the options discussed here to find out what’s going to be right for your home.

 With the onset of Covid and the always-present flu viruses, germicidal lighting has become attractive and a very popular topic these days.
 These are electric lights that produce UVC light.
 This light is really short wave ultraviolet light that disrupts DNA base pairing, leading to the inactivation of bacteria and viruses.
 The three available types are:

 The LED type, which are nor commercially available, use semiconductor materials to produce light in a solid state fixture.
 These are actually tuneable by adjusting the makeup of the semiconductor material, allowing for selectivity of the emission characteristics of the light across the germicidal wavelength band.

 These lights have advanced very far in capabilities in the last 10 years.
 The size of the electronics bundle has come down dramatically, allowing for integration into medical devices and lights that offer all kinds of benefits, including the fight against Covid-19.

-More detail can be found at this site specifically about ultraviolet lighting, a site which sells Germicidal UV Lights in Va. called Quip Tech Medical, and also at a blog page which sells UVC Lamps, Lighting, and Covid-19 Disinfection in Richmond Va. called VLED.energy.
+More detail can be found at this site specifically about ultraviolet lighting and also at a blog page which sells UVC Lamps, Lighting, and Covid-19 Disinfection in Richmond Va. called VLED.energy.

 The Low Pressure type resemble fluorescent lamps with a couple of differences.
 The tube contains no fluorescent phosphor and rather than being made of a thin glass, is made of a vycor or fused quartz glass.
 These changes cause the ultraviolet light produced by the mercury arc to pass through and out of the tube unmodified.